jeroenmies/lumicube-daemon/README.md

 The resulting .zip (containing all the JAR files) can either be extracted and run directly, or packaged with a JVM into an AppImage using build.sh.

 Note: This last step requires Docker (and therefore also root permissions).

+Grafster - This also only seems to work on x86 Linux, but the resulting AppImage works OK on Raspberry Pi